 You will now see your cart and be able to review the selections you've made.
 Click "Next" to proceed to payment.

-You may add a Care and Share Package or a Photo Collection to your account up until 9 a.m. of the first Monday your child is at camp.
+You may add a Care and Share Package or a Photo Collection to your account up until 9 a.m. of the Monday your child is at camp.

 Care and Share Packages are delivered during the session.